Azure/GPT-RAG/docs/AZDO-SETUP.md

 ```

 > [!TIP]
-> After environments are created, consider setting up deployment protection rules for each environment.
+> After environments are created, set up deployment protection rules for each environment.
 See [this article](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/approvals?view=azure-devops&tabs=check-pass) for more.
+While approvers are not always necessary on the development environment, they are crucial for all other environments.

 ### Variable setup